 When you’re out and about in an urban environment, pollution – including smog and tiny particles of dirt, grime and other toxins – can settle into your skin.
 These pollution particles penetrate down into the epidermis, where they speed up cellular deterioration, causing hyperpigmentation and even premature ageing.

 Staying indoors isn’t an option – and that’s where anti-pollution skincare comes in.
 The right skincare regime can wash away pollution and build up the skin barrier so that it can protect itself from environmental aggressors.

 How Does Anti-pollution Skincare Work?

 The AMPERNA® range supports the all-important skin barrier and protects against pollutants using our active probiotic complex, Lactococcus ferment lysate.
 We worked with one of Australia’s most experienced skincare chemists to formulate an entire range containing this skin-changing strain of probiotic.

-Probiotics benefit skin in a number or ways.
+Probiotics benefit skin in a number of ways.
 As NYC Dermatologist Dr. Whitney Bowe, author of The Beauty of Dirty Skin, explained to Forbes: “When you apply probiotics topically, they act as a physical shield like a barrier, blocking harmful microbes from causing inflammation or infection.”

 Our active probiotic complex, Lactococcus ferment lysate, gently helps to protect against pollution and foreign invaders.
-This strain helps to strengthen the skin barrier and can act as a protective layer; it helps to fights bad bacteria; it helps to defends against free-radical damage; it helps to actively boosts skin with a hit of good bacteria; it helps to soothe and calm irritated skin.
+This strain helps to strengthen the skin barrier and can act as a protective layer; it helps to fight bad bacteria; it helps to defend against free-radical damage; it helps to actively boosts skin with a hit of good bacteria; it helps to soothe and calm irritated skin.
 The real question here: is there anything probiotics can’t do?